Forensics: True Crime

 Do mysteries excite you?
 Do you dream of being a federal judge, prosecutor, defense attorney or expert witness?
 Do you dive into crime scene shows such as CSI, Criminal Minds, NCIS, and Law & Order or podcasts like Serial, Criminal and Someone Knows Something?
 Go behind the scenes and learn what happens during a murder investigation and the trial that follows.

-This hybrid in person and remote program is designed for students all over the world interested in the scientific approach to crime scenes.
+This program is designed for students all over the world interested in the scientific approach to crime scenes.
 Utilizing a real life (local!) murder case, this program will introduce the principles of forensic science and will provide the opportunity to explore lab techniques, fingerprint methods and more!

 Get a first hand look at what it takes to examine a crime scene, solve the mystery and argue the case!